How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Key takeaways

-The first, and most obvious takeaway is that, if you are charging less than the average for your level of pageviews / in your country, you are undercharging!
-And you may want to seriously consider increasing your fees.
+The first, and most obvious takeaway is that, if you are charging less than the average, you are undercharging!
+And you may want to consider increasing your fees.

 And if you are working for free (or ‘free product’), you should definitely start charging!
 (For more on this see my post on 21 reasons why bloggers should stop working for free.)
 Even bloggers with fewer than 10,000 pageviews are able to charge a fee for sponsored work, according to this survey data.